 Primary reasons for the events staffing shortage

-- With event venues closed to fans over the past year, some part-time workers took new jobs.
+- With event venues closed to fans during COVID-19, some part-time workers took new jobs.
 Those who were out of work during COVID-19 found jobs in other industries.
 Their primary goals: better wages and more convenient hours.

 - Other workers chose not to return due to health and safety concerns because of COVID-19.